MDAnalysis/MDAnalysis.github.io/_posts/2023-08-16-sff-students.md

 style="float: right; height: 8em; " />
 </p>

 MDAnalysis is excited to to have participated this year as a host organization for the [Station1 Frontiers Fellowship][sff] program for the first time.
-We thank Station1 for supporting two outstanding students, John Vinh Ong and Karen Bekhazi, who have been working with us to understand the evolution of heterogeneity between objects in the [Protein Data Bank][pdb] (PDB) PDBx/mmCIF file format.
+We thank Station1 for supporting two outstanding students, John Ong and Karen Bekhazi, who have been working with us to understand the evolution of heterogeneity between objects in the [Protein Data Bank][pdb] (PDB) PDBx/mmCIF file format.
 John and Karen's research will help inform [MDAnalysis's planned extension of interoperability][interoperability] between MDAnalysis and the PDBx/mmCIF format.
 Keep reading to learn more about John and Karen, as well as what they learned through this project.

 ## John Ong